 They includes items for mobility, personal care, communication and recreational inclusion such as wheelchairs, pressure mattresses, standing frames, bathing and toileting equipment, personal readers and vision equipment or vehicle modifications.

 Vehicle modifications include the installation of, or changes to, equipment in a vehicle to enable you to travel safely as a passenger or to drive.

 The National Disability Insurance Scheme (NDIS) will cover modifications that are considered reasonable and necessary such as installing hand controls if you can’t use your feet to operate pedals or installation of a hoist to help you in and out of a car.

 If you would like additional cosmetic or personalised features that are not essential, you will be expected to cover the extra expenses.

-Modifications to help you to live safety and independently at home that may include, adding hand rails in your bathroom, adding slip-resistant coating to your floor or installing ramps.
+Modifications to help you to live safely and independently at home may include adding hand rails in your bathroom, adding slip-resistant coating to your floor or installing ramps.
 Quotes will be requested for home modifications.

 Specialist Disability Accommodation (SDA)

 SDA refers to accommodation for eligible participants who have extreme functional impairment or very high support needs.